ChrisGrigg/star-wars-characters/README.md

 ## TODO (with more time)

 - at the moment filtering and searching resets the state of the data.
-Apply state management such as Redux
+Improve state management.
 - create Layout so styling such as padding can be applied once to a parent component for DRY principle
 - 'characters.tsx' page should be divided into more components so it's less bulky and more readable
 - create resolver to toggle favourite character
+- ideally TDD will be used but failing that write unit tests for each module